13th Demi-Brigade of the Foreign Legion: 1977–2011

 This company was dissolved in 1998 to give place to a turning engineer company armed by the legionnaires of the 1st Foreign Engineer Regiment 1e REG, then the 2nd Foreign Engineer Regiment 2e REG.

 In 2000, it is the turn of the 3rd infantry company to disappear, also replaced by a turning company, armed however alternatively by units of the 2nd Foreign Infantry Regiment 2e REI and 2nd Foreign Parachute Regiment 2e REP.

 This last infantry company of the "13e" had a unique character.
 In fact, at the instar of the companies of the 2e REP, each section had a specialty.

 The command section consisted of an 81 mm mortar group.
 The 1st section perfected the savoire-faire in the domain of sabotage and manipulation of explosives.
 The 2nd section regrouped the reconnaissance divers which were charged with infiltration missions by maritime means utilizing pneumatic boats or palms.
 The 3rd section regrouped the elite snipers of the regiment, equipping 12.7 mm Barret and 7.62 mm FRF2.
-The 4th section, consisted of five Véhicule de l'Avant Blindé VABs out of which two were equipped with 20mm cannons.
+The 4th section, consisted of five Véhicule de l'Avant Blindé VABs out of which two were equipped with 20 mm cannons.

 In 2001, the maintenance company of French Forces stationed in Djibouti (Forces françaises stationnées à Djibouti, FFDj) was attached to the Demi-Brigade.

 In 2002, elements of the regiments were projected to the Ivory Coast within the cadre of Operation Unicorn (Opération Licorne).

 After an intervention of a humanitarian character, where a section of the engineers were projected to Indonesia in 2005 (Opération Béryx (Opération Béryx), to assist and aid the victims of 2014 earthquake and tsunami in the Indian Ocean (Séisme du 26 décembre 2004 dans l'océan Indien), the "13e" revived operational capacities in March 2007.
 The tactical headquarter staff, the infantry company and an engineer detachment were sent in urgency, north of the Central African Republic to secure and contain the propagation of violence in the zone of the three frontiers (Tchad, RCA, Soudan) to Birao.

 In addition, the legionnaires of the unit are, since the beginning of the years 2000, regularly engaged under form of instruction operational detachment (détachements d'instruction opérationnels) (DIO) assisting neighboring countries (Ethiopia, Uganda, United Arab Emirates, Qatar, Kuwait and numerous others).